 2020, June 21: Shot from the Læsø ferry.
 A rather unusual scene with the two Stena ferries STENA JUTLANDICA and STENA DANICA at the terminal together.

 2020, March 21: STENA VINGA arrives in Frederikshavn seen from the hills of Bangsbo.
-Frederikshavn is the main hub in Danish waters for ship-to-ship operations, where Russian oil are reloaded from smaller tankers to lager tankers off the coast, which also can be seen on this photo.
+Frederikshavn is the main hub in Danish waters for ship-to-ship operations, where Russian oil is reloaded from smaller tankers to lager tankers off the coast, which also can be seen on this photo.

 2020, June 25: STENA VINGA off Frederikshavn.